lantanagroup/FHIR-us-eicr-anonymized/input/pagecontent/StructureDefinition-eicr-anon-composition-intro.md

  * encounter
  * author
  * custodian

+It disallows the Exposure Contact Information profile (slice) and requires the text to be masked in the History of Present Illness Section and Past Medical History Section.

  It requires:
-  * relatesTo which must point to the original eICR
+  * relatesTo (must reference the original eICR)
   * eICR Anonymized Immunization
-  * Calculated Age Observation.
+  * Calculated Age Observation